 Director of Marketing and Communications

-Florida State University - B.A American University - M.A.
+Broad Run High School - B.A Florida State University - M.A.
+American University

 Keri Peckham joined Bishop's in 2013 as the associate director of marketing and communications and took on the role ofdirector in 2017.
 At Bishop's, Keri is responsible for brand strategy, content development, digital marketing, social media, publications, media relations and crisis communications.
 Prior to Bishop's, Keri worked in communications and public affairs roles for the Rady School of Management at UC San Diego, the Federal Reserve Board, the National Governors Association and the Florida Governor’s Office.